dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 ```

 You should see the message `Successfully created 1 'tier' resource(s)` to
-indicate that the Tier was created successfully.
+indicate that the tier was created successfully.
 You can view your current
 tiers as follows.

 ```